fenago/deep-learning-for-nlp/Lab Guides/chapter_26/Lab_17.md

 Click notebook `7_generate_description.ipynb` in jupterLab UI and run jupyter notebook.

-# Extensions
+## Exercises

 This section lists some ideas for extending the tutorial that you may wish to explore.

-- Alternate Pre-Trained Image Models.
-A small 16-layer VGG model was used for feature extraction.
+- **Alternate Pre-Trained Image Models.** A small 16-layer VGG model was used for feature extraction.
 Consider exploring larger models that offer better performance on the ImageNet dataset, such as Inception.
-- Smaller Vocabulary.
-A larger vocabulary of nearly eight thousand words was used in the development of the model.
+- **Smaller Vocabulary.** A larger vocabulary of nearly eight thousand words was used in the development of the model.
 Many of the words supported may be misspellings or only used once in the entire dataset.
 Refine the vocabulary and reduce the size, perhaps by half.
-- Pre-trained Word Vectors.
-The model learned the word vectors as part of fitting the model.
+- **Pre-trained Word Vectors.** The model learned the word vectors as part of fitting the model.
 Better performance may be achieved by using word vectors either pre-trained on the training dataset or trained on a much larger corpus of text, such as news articles or Wikipedia.
-- Train Word2Vec Vectors.
-Pre-train word vectors using Word2Vec on the description data and explore models that allow and don't allow fine tuning of the vectors during training, then compare skill.
+- **Train Word2Vec Vectors.** Pre-train word vectors using Word2Vec on the description data and explore models that allow and don't allow fine tuning of the vectors during training, then compare skill.
-- Tune Model.
-The configuration of the model was not tuned on the problem.
+- **Tune Model.** The configuration of the model was not tuned on the problem.
 Explore alternate configurations and see if you can achieve better performance.
-- Inject Architecture.
-Explore the inject architecture for caption generation and compare performance to the merge architecture used in this tutorial.
+- **Inject Architecture.** Explore the inject architecture for caption generation and compare performance to the merge architecture used in this tutorial.
-- Alternate Framings.
-Explore alternate framings of the problems such as generating the entire sequence from the photo alone.
+- **Alternate Framings.** Explore alternate framings of the problems such as generating the entire sequence from the photo alone.
-- Pre-Train Language Model.
-Pre-train a language model for generating description text, then use it in the caption generation model and evaluate the impact on model training time and skill.
+- **Pre-Train Language Model.** Pre-train a language model for generating description text, then use it in the caption generation model and evaluate the impact on model training time and skill.
-- Truncate Descriptions.
-Only train the model on description at or below a specific number of words and explore truncating long descriptions to a preferred length.
+- **Truncate Descriptions.** Only train the model on description at or below a specific number of words and explore truncating long descriptions to a preferred length.
 Evaluate the impact on training time and model skill.
-- Alternate Measure.
-Explore alternate performance measures beside BLEU such as ROGUE.
+- **Alternate Measure.** Explore alternate performance measures beside BLEU such as ROGUE.
 Compare scores for the same descriptions to develop an intuition for how the measures differ in practice.

-If you explore any of these extensions, I'd love to know.

 # Further Reading